milonmaze/privacy-terms-observatory/www.booking.com/content/privacy.html.md

 When you make a reservation on a business partner’s website, take the time to read their privacy notice if you’d like to understand how they process your personal data.

 For fraud detection and prevention purposes, we may also exchange information about our users with business partners—but only when strictly necessary

+If an insurance claim is made concerning you and a Trip Provider, we may provide the necessary data (including personal data) to the insurance company for further processing.

 Partner Offer: We may present you with a “Partner Offer.”
 When you book a stay marked “Partner Offer,” your reservation will be facilitated by a Trip Provider who is separate from the accommodation you’re booking.
 As part of the reservation process, we’ll need to share some relevant personal data with this business partner.